mhalttu/SomaCMS/README.md

+*This branch has been converted to support Heroku and PostgreSQL.*

 SomaCMS
 =========
 SomaCMS is a super-simple, user friendly content management system running on Java.
 It's almost misleading to call it a